Im-Rises/Chip8topia/README.md

   fine)
 - [ ] Restarting a game when playing big xo-chip games will not reload the game from the start (we should reset memory and reload the game rom)
+- [ ] Add safe and unsafe code version (set the callback error in Core and Cpu, and Ppu, the call it on error) Create an error code when calling Core.clock(); if it returns 1 it means it needs a screen refresh if 2 its an error and -1 means emulation issue, so the program should stop (also add a normal exit on EXIT opcode)

 Future:

 - [ ] Add audio
-- [ ] Add safe and unsafe code version (set the callback error in Core and Cpu, and Ppu, the call it on error) Create an error code when calling Core.clock(); if it returns 1 it means it needs a screen refresh if 2 its an error and -1 means emulation issue, so the program should stop (also add a normal exit on EXIT opcode)

 Minor:

 - [ ] Correct disassembly Scroll opcode pixel move value not displayed for all consoles except Xo-Chip and Chip8
 - [ ] Add a way to change the input keys
 - [ ] Add a background when no rom is loaded
-- [ ] Check which imgui window is very slow (probably the memory editor)

 ## Controls